Differentiability of thermodynamical quantities in non-uniformly expanding dynamics

 is finite.
 As usual, given $r\in\mathbb N_0$ and $\al\in (0,1)$ we endow the space $C^{r+\al}(M, \mathbb R)$ of $C^r$ observables $g$ such that $D^r g$ is $\al$-H\"older continuous with the norm $\|\cdot\|_{r,\al}=\|\cdot \|_r+|\cdot|_\al$.
 We write for simplicity $\|\cdot\|_\al$ for the case that $r=0$.
 Throughout, we let $\phi:M \to \mathbb R$ denote a potential at least H\"older continuous and satisfying either \begin{itemize} \item[(P)] $\sup\phi-\inf\phi<\vep_\phi$ \quad and \quad $|e^\phi|_{\alpha} <\vep_\phi \;e^{\inf \phi}$ \end{itemize} provided that $\phi$ is $\al$-H\"older continuous, or \begin{itemize} \item[(P')] $\sup\phi-\inf\phi<\vep_\phi$ \quad and \quad $\max_{s\le r}\|D^s \phi\|_0 <\vep_\phi$ \end{itemize} if $\phi$ is $C^r$, where $\vep_\phi>0$ depends only on $L$, $\si$, $q$, $\deg(f)$, $r$, a positive integer $m$ and small $\de>0$ stated precisely in \cite{CV13} (see equations \eqref{eq.vep} and \eqref{eq.vepp} below).
 These are open conditions on the set of potentials, satisfied by constant potentials.
 In particular we can consider measures of maximal entropy and equilibrium states associated to potentials $\beta \phi$ with $\phi$ at least H\"older continuous and $\beta$ small, which in the physics literature is known as the high temperature setting.

 Throughout the paper we shall denote by $\cF$ an open set of local homeomorphisms with Lipschitz inverse and $\cW$ be some family of H\"older continuous potentials satisfying $(H1), (H2)$ and $(P)$ with uniform constants.
 Moreover, we shall denote by $\cF^{r+\al}$ an open set of $C^{r+\al}$ local diffeomorphisms such that (H1) and (H2) hold with uniform constants and their inverse branches are $C^{r+\alpha}$, and $\cW^{r+\al}$ to denote an open set of $C^{r+\al}$ potentials such that (P) or (P') holds.
-We notice that the higher regularity of the dynamics is required for the inverse branches which are related with the Perron-Frobenius operator.
+We notice that the higher regularity of the dynamics is used to deduce the regularity of the inverse branches, which are related with the Perron-Frobenius operator.
 We shall always use the term {\em differentiable} to mean {\em $C^1$-differentiable}.